skillzaa/qndr/README.md

 ```

 ##### 23-oct-2021
 > This is very simple but useful crate.
-Main purpose of this package is for teaching and educational purposes.
+Main purpose of this library is for teaching and educational purposes.
 > All the documents and tests are well maintained.
 Incase of any problem please contact me and I will take care of it.
 > You are encouraged to look at the code and point out any problems or errors. **I will add features only if they are very valid**.
 ---